Printed on November 13, 2018, 12:22 am

 - Other appointments not requiring approval of the Chancellor will be reviewed periodically by the System Affirmative Action Officer or Assistant Vice Chancellor for Human Resources or designee to ensure compliance.

-- College of Applied Technology directors are required to receive prior approval from the Vice Chancellor for Colleges of Applied Technology for any change in personnel classification, compensation, job description or assignments.
+- College of Applied Technology presidents are required to receive prior approval from the Chancellor for any change in personnel classification, compensation, job description or assignments.

 - Appointments Requiring Approval by the Chancellor